COLUMN-A winter of market confusion :Mike Dolan | Business

 Although faced with similar inflation and jobs conundrums, the Fed's overseas peers seem on similarly fractious paths.
 European Central Bank officials have pushed back against market pricing for a small ECB rate rise next year, and chief economist Philip Lane led the charge again this week in insisting higher rates next year could be counterproductive.

 If any investor tells you they are sure of what happens next in macro markets, they are likely to be fibbing.
-Such is the confusion in policy and investment circles right now throughout inflation, output, jobs, financial prices, and central bank policy that the next 3-6 months are likely impossible to predict with any conviction.
+Such is the confusion in policy and investment circles right now over the course of inflation, output, jobs, financial prices and central bank policy that the next 3-6 months is likely impossible to predict with any conviction.

-Ironically, there appears to be much less uncertainty over the long-term horizon - where risk premia have traditionally been far higher because more things can go bump in the night over elongated periods.
-But it may be easier for forecasters to look beyond unprecedented pandemic-related supply bottlenecks and labor market distortions than navigate a Northern winter of still wildly skewed economic statistics and policy nervousness.
+Ironically, there appears to be much less uncertainty over the long-term horizon - where risk premia have traditionally been far higher because more things can go bump in the night over elongated time spans.
+But it may be easier for forecasters to look beyond unprecedented pandemic-related supply bottlenecks and labour market distortions than navigate a Northern winter of still wildly skewed economic statistics and policy nervousness.

 That even assumes investors can judge the mood of the Fed from who's in the hot seats at the moment.
 They still don't know if Powell will be re-appointed as chair when his term expires in February.
 And this week's decision by top bank supervisor Randal Quarles to resign next month leaves at least two vacant seats on the board going into year-end.
 Although faced with similar inflation and jobs conundrums, the Fed's overseas peers seem on similarly fractious paths.